nfo/zenpush/README.markdown

 # ZenPush

-This gem allows editing your Zendesk knowledge base in Markdown.
+This gem allows editing your Zendesk knowledge base in Markdown (or HTML).
 It's a command-line tool.

 ## Getting Started